Vegav29/backend_assignment/README.md

 3.Open a new terminal and navigate to the main directory containing all the files

-4.Run the command npm install in the terminal to install the esstenial modules required for the project
+4.Run the command `npm instal`l in the terminal to install the esstenial modules required for the project

-5.After installing run the command node.
+5.After installing run the command  `node server.js`

-6.Emotorad Back-End server running on your local machine on port 3000.
+6.Emotorad Back-End server running on your local machine on `port 3000`.

-7.Open your browser and type http://localhost:3000/
+7.Open your browser and type `http://localhost:3000/`

 8.If everything is set up correctly, the webpage for the assignment should load in your web browser.